 Here's a video of a axle shaft removal and seal replacement on a Toyota Highlander.
 The removal procedure is basically the same:

 Axle Shaft Removal Precedure

 Remove the Axle Shaft Nut

-- If a high torque impact driver is not available, the nut tension can be relieved with a 32mm socket attached to a breaker bar.
-The axle can be prevented from moving by having the front wheel resting on the ground (i.e. don’t jack up the wheel).
+- If a high torque impact driver is not available, the nut tension can be relieved with a attached to a breaker bar.
+The axle can be prevented from moving by leaving the front wheel resting on the ground; that is, by not jacking up the wheel.
+32 mm socket

 - Remove the axle shaft cotter pin with pliers.